On the Asymptotics of Orthogonal Polynomials on Multiple Intervals with Non-Analytic Weights: Asymptotics of recurrence coefficients and estimating optimal errors

 To compare our error estimates to the true errors, we consider a single interval $[a_1,b_1] = [-1,1]$, $g = 0$.
 We use $\alpha_1 = \beta_1 = 1/2$,

 Then, if one uses the Gauss--Jacobi quadrature rules $(x_j,w_j)$, $(y_j, v_j)$ such that

 for all polynomials $p$ of degree less than $2n$, the inner product can be approximated well because

 when $f$ and $g$ are polynomials of degree less than or equal to $n-1$.
 This implies the recurrence coefficients can be generated exactly (up to roundoff).
-The ideal algorithm is the RKPW method as outlined in \cite{Gragg1984} which has $O(n^2)$ complexity.
-In Figures~\ref{fig:3_2} and \ref{fig:2} we provide evidence that error term in the asymptotics of the recurrence coefficients is $O(n^{-\gamma-1})$ whereas our method, { and that of Yattselev \cite{Yattselev2023}, using $q = \infty$ predicts $O(n^{-\gamma} \log n)$.}
+The ideal algorithm is the RKPW method as outlined in \cite{Gragg1984} which has $O\bigl(n^2\bigr)$ complexity.
+In Figures~\ref{fig:3_2} and \ref{fig:2}, we provide evidence that error term in the asymptotics of the recurrence coefficients is $O\bigl(n^{-\gamma-1}\bigr)$ whereas our method, and that of Yattselev \cite{Yattselev2023}, using $q = \infty$ predicts $O(n^{-\gamma} \log n)$.
+We do note that, while potentially indicative, this density is piecewise analytic.
+A more exotic density might be needed to see the rate predicted by Yattselev, but running computations in such a case will likely be its own entirely separate challenge.